 The pitches musical instruments produce change over time due to heat and mechanical wear and tear, so until the tuning fork was invented in 1711, there was no simple way to make tunings consistent among different regions and even performances in one region.
 However, even after the invention of the tuning fork, there was no single standardized tuning.
 Ensembles in different regions used tuning forks resonating at different frequencies.

-And then, in the 19th century, the era of pitch inflation started (to be more precise, there was another era of pitch inflation before that, but we would need too many technical details to discuss it, so we won’t).
+And then, in the 19th century, the era of pitch inflation started.
 You see, it is the relationship between the thickness of a string and its tension (i.e. “how many times you turn the tuning peg”) that tells you how high the string sounds; the higher the tension, the higher the sound, and the thicker the string, the lower the sound.
 That’s why the double bass has huge thick strings, whereas the violin has thin strings.

 Orchestras, competing with one another over better sound, started to tune their instruments higher and higher.
 This eventually led to problems for singers, who complained about having to perform pieces in higher registers than they were originally meant to be performed in.
 At the urging of singers, the French government made the tuning A = 435 Hz officially standard in France in 1859, and many orchestras and Opera houses in Europe adopted this standard.
-In Britain, however, the French standard was interpreted in an erroneous way, due to which British orchestras commonly tuned to A = 439 Hz.
+In Britain, however, the French standard was interpreted in an erroneous way (it was understood as being relative to a certain temperature), due to which British orchestras commonly tuned to A = 439 Hz.

 In 1939, there was an international conference held in London that resulted in a recommendation to use A = 440 Hz, as a compromise between the various tuning systems used at the time, some of which reached beyond 450 Hz.
-This recommendation was further supported by the fact that the BBC required their orchestras to tune to 440 Hz instead of 439 Hz because 439 is a prime number, and the corresponding frequency is hard to generate electronically (with standard electronic clocks).
+This recommendation was further supported by the fact that the BBC required their orchestras to tune to 440 Hz instead of 439 Hz because 439 is a prime number, and the corresponding frequency was hard to generate electronically with standard electronic clocks.
 Eventually, in 1955, the standard A = 440 Hz was adopted by the International Organization for Standardization (ISO).

 Virtually all commercially produced contemporary music is tuned to A = 440 Hz.
-Nevertheless, most symphony orchestras ignore the standard and tune to 441, 442 or 443 Hz instead, while orchestras specializing in older music may sometimes tune in a tuning close to the one for which the piece was originally written, which may range from 415 Hz to 470 Hz).
+Nevertheless, most symphony orchestras ignore the standard and tune to 441, 442 or 443 Hz instead, while orchestras specializing in older music may sometimes use a tuning close to the one for which the piece was originally written, which may range from 415 Hz to 470 Hz.